-Birds have been honored, revered, and worshipped in many different cultures throughout history, and birds as gods or god-like figures is just one of the many cultural connections between humans and birds.
+Birds have been honored, revered, and worshipped in many different cultures throughout history, and the representation of birds as gods or god-like figures is just one of the many cultural connections between humans and birds.
 Learning the history of bird deities or birds associated with gods is one more way to understand just why we are so fascinated with avifauna today.

 Why Birds Become Gods